tldr-pages/tldr/pages/common/difft.md

 `difft --skip-unchanged {{path/to/original_file_or_directory}} {{path/to/new_file_or_directory}}`

-- Print all the languages supported by difftastic, along with their extensions:
+- Print all the languages supported by the tool, along with their extensions:

 `difft --list-languages`